bolderbrush10/SearchlightAssault/programmer-notes.md

 --  allow_turning_when_starting_attack
 --  attack_from_start_frame

+-- TODO can probably make smarter use of forces throughout control.lua

 function makeLightStartLocation(sl)
     -- TODO get the orientation of the light and stick this slightly in front